Red Hook, Brooklyn: Investment and decline

 In 2010, Red Hook's first community newspaper, The Red Hook Star-Revue, began publication.
 Red Hook was heavily damaged by Hurricane Sandy in 2012, two years later.
 In 2024, the New York City government took over about 120 acre of land on Red Hook's waterfront, with plans to redevelop it.
+In September 2025, a community task force voted 17–8 to approve the $3.5 billion Brooklyn Marine Terminal Vision Plan, which calls for up to 6,000 apartments (40 percent permanently affordable), a modernized 60-acre all-electric port terminal, approximately 28 acre of public open space, and a $200 million investment in the nearby Red Hook Houses.
+The plan was approved through a general project plan process rather than the standard Uniform Land Use Review Procedure, which drew opposition from some community members and local organizations.

 The Mary A. Whalen and Lehigh Valley Railroad Barge No. 79 are listed on the National Register of Historic Places.

 Location

 Red Hook is a peninsula between Buttermilk Channel, Gowanus Bay, and Gowanus Canal at the southern edge of Downtown Brooklyn.
 Red Hook is in the area known as South Brooklyn, which, contrary to its name, is actually in western Brooklyn.
 This name is derived from the original City of Brooklyn which ended at Atlantic Street, now Atlantic Avenue.
 By the 1950s, anything south of Atlantic Avenue was considered South Brooklyn; thus, the names "Red Hook" and "South Brooklyn" were applied also to today's Carroll Gardens, Cobble Hill, Columbia Heights, and Gowanus neighborhoods.
 Portions of Carroll Gardens and Cobble Hill were granted landmark status in the 1970s and were carved out of Red Hook.

 Red Hook has a fully frontal view of the Statue of Liberty, which was oriented to face towards the southeast, welcoming ships coming into New York Harbor.